waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.permission_request_submitted

-A notification sent out to notify about submitted permission request.
-The recipients are active staff users or customer owners.
+Sent to staff or customer owners about a submitted permission request.

 #### Templates